fadel/T/README.md

+This project was mostly an exercise on how to make the leanest possible terminal emulator using GTK+2 and VTE.
+It is not actively developed.

 # T #
 T is a lean **T**erminal emulator.
 The project aims to keep it as simple as possible, while still being usable.
 Configuration is done by modifying the file